TensorFlow¶

 errors

-TensorFlow versions 2.8-2.11 may present an error such as this:
+TensorFlow may present an error similar this:

 external/local_xla/xla/service/gpu/llvm_gpu_backend/gpu_backend_lib.cc:504]